 Easter is such a great time to celebrate the grace of God.
-During our special Easter service yesterday, I was reminded that God’s grace has the ability to radically transform lives more than any program or formula.
+During our special Easter service, I was reminded that God’s grace has the ability to radically transform lives more than any program or formula.
 We are transformed into a new creation in Christ, reborn, made holy and blameless before our Creator (Colossians 1:22).
 We cannot produce rebirth on our own—it can only come by the mercy, love, and power of God!
 The love of God can empower you to change for real.

-In my last post, I shared my testimony and some practical ways on how you can receive the reality of the Cross for your life.
+In a previous post, I shared my testimony and some practical ways on how you can receive the reality of the Cross for your life.
 When you can understand all that God has done to restore you to Himself, as I did at age 17, it inspires you to make true change.
 Here are two keys that I have found within Romans 5, that reveal to me how to make supernatural change.
 Change that sticks!

 Key 1: Understand the Love of the Father